decentraminds/cred/README.md

 # Cred Scoring

-Tooling to compute Cred scores to incentivize contributions within the Org DAO using the [Sourcecred](https://sourcecred.io/) social algorithm.
+using Sourcecred to compute Cred scores to incentivize project contributions within the Org

 ## Requirements